Illiteracy Is a Major Problem in the United States

 49% of women are illiterate.

-In Haiti, 45% of men and 49% of women are illiterate.
-These statistics fall well below the 90 percent average literacy rate for Latin American and Caribbean countries.
+In Haiti, 36% of men and 43% of women are illiterate (Source: CIA World Factbook,2015 est).
+These statistics are sharply below the 90 percent average literacy rate for Latin American and Caribbean countries.
 The country faces shortages in educational supplies and qualified teachers.
 In the rural areas of the country, the illiteracy rates are even higher.

 “Alfalit brought not only food and water to us, but hope.
 Alfalit restored our dignity, and made us to feel that many may hear a cry but only a few will respond.”